varhub/chkdsk-all/README.md

  * New generation CKHDSK commands (/scan /perf ...)
  * Special treatment of SYSTEM drive (C: as default).
    - Includes "sfc /scannow" for check system files integrity.

-Notice that if you system drive is not C:, you MUST change the line:
-  `SET SYSTEM_DRIVE=C:`